GENI-NSF/geni-tools/README.txt

  This is the 1 or many certs that should be trusted to sign slice credentials, or listResources requests.
 IE to federate, put the CA (and maybe CH) certs from all federates into a directory.
+ Self signed root certificates are necessary.
+IE if you only want to accept users of your GCF Clearinghouse, then just supply ca-cert.pem

  Optional arguments include -H to specify a full hostname, -p to listen on a port other than 8001, and --debug for debugging output.